 - Solicit nominations from the entire student body

-- Final selection by the Pro Bono Board
+- Final selection by the Pro Bono Board using a Scoring Matrix

 - Certificates awarded at the Law School Awards Day or a suitable ceremony.

 The goal of this Award is to recognize Law School student organizations that, as a whole have demonstrated the most significant contribution to pro bono activities and volunteer engagement.